Expert discusses HPC and benefits of moving data storage out of the city

-“Data centres outside of these key metropolitan areas have lower cost of power and access to more efficient cooling methods (such as Direct Fresh Air Cooling), so can invest in higher performance computing at a lower cost.
+“Data Centers outside of these key metropolitan areas have lower cost of power and access to more efficient cooling methods (such as Direct Fresh Air Cooling), so can invest in higher performance computing at a lower cost.
 These savings can then be passed onto the customer.”

 McCulloch says high performance computing (HPC) is also a hot topic at the moment as it combines computing power in a way that’s not typically associated with standard server infrastructures.

 “It requires denser banks of computer resource to minimise latency and increase capacity, whilst minimising floorspace.
-In a data centre, optimising for this will happen by redesigning server racks, for example removing the need to have cooling slots between processing units, so more servers can then be fitted into a rack,” says McCulloch.
+In a data center, optimising for this will happen by redesigning server racks, for example removing the need to have cooling slots between processing units, so more servers can then be fitted into a rack,” says McCulloch.

-“Of course, this is only provided that the data centre in question can provide the power and alternate cooling systems needed to support higher adjoining rack stacking, whilst also limiting the cost for the end user.”
+“Of course, this is only provided that the data center in question can provide the power and alternate cooling systems needed to support higher adjoining rack stacking, whilst also limiting the cost for the end user.”

-“Given the focus businesses are giving to advanced technologies like artificial intelligence and IoT, as well as the increasing reliance and frequency on crunching data to provide a competitive business edge, the data centre industry has no choice but to undergo a radical transformation,” says McCulloch.
+“Given the focus businesses are giving to advanced technologies like artificial intelligence and IoT, as well as the increasing reliance and frequency on crunching data to provide a competitive business edge, the data center industry has no choice but to undergo a radical transformation,” says McCulloch.

-“Your more ‘traditional’ legacy data centre is a generic concept and standard architecture which has been built for dealing with lots of small problems in series; serving a web page or a file, for example.
+“Your more ‘traditional’ legacy data center is a generic concept and standard architecture which has been built for dealing with lots of small problems in series; serving a web page or a file, for example.
 However, the modern enterprise computing problems involving such vast amounts of data look a lot like the supercomputing problems academia and research have been facing for some time.”

 McCulloch also sees HPC becoming increasingly popular.